rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 #### `HOOK_SNEAK (hs_sneak.int)`

-Runs when the Sneak skill is activated, or when the game rolls another Sneak check after the duration for the current one is over.
+Runs when the Sneak skill is activated, or when the game rolls another Sneak check after the duration for the current one is over.<br>
 You can override the result of a random Sneak check or the duration time for the current result.

 ```